Fujifilm X-A2 vs X-E2

 It is notable that the X-E2 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-A2 does not feature such a mic input.

-Both the X-A2 and the X-E2 have been discontinued, but can regularly be found used on eBay.
+Both the X-A2 and the X-E2 have been discontinued, but can regularly be found used on ebay.
 The X-E2 was replaced by the Fujifilm X-E2S, while the X-A2 was followed by the Fujifilm X-A3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.
+Further information on the features and operation of the X-A2 and X-E2 can be found, respectively, in the Fujifilm X-A2 Manual (free pdf) or the online Fujifilm X-E2 Manual.

 So what is the bottom line?
 Is the Fujifilm X-A2 better than the Fujifilm X-E2 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.